sillyladdess/READ-IT-NOW-DO-IT-NOW/README.md

 Make sure to read the [conditions and interests](https://whyism.carrd.co/) when you feel like something's bugging in your brain when you stare at my [DBIIYOTL](https://don-botha-trying-to-do-dat.straw.page/)

+Another thing, these two skins are exclusively used for trolling.
+If you see me say "Oh look an advocate for censorship!" or "Huh!?
+You support pedophiles!?" to you while you either harass me or hit me you played yourself

+(wip)

 ### mega bluntness
 If you decide that reading all my strawpages is too tiring for your brain and jump in to interact with me/friend me or follow me with a certain stance I'm in on your dni, expect me to block you at first sight.